xp4xbox/Puffader/readme.md

 Please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki/Installing-Prerequisites) for more information on installing prerequisites.

-The program can be downloaded via github or
 ## Features
 Currently Puffader has several features such as:
 * Ability to send logs to any gmail account.